Financial-Times/o-labels/README.md

 Labels can also have one of several states.
 The available states depend on which brand you are using (there are no states for whitelabel branded components):

-### Masterbrand

-The following states are used to categorise content, mostly on FT.com:
+The following master brand states are used to categorise content, mostly on FT.com:

 ```html
 <span class="o-labels o-labels--content-commercial">Paid Post</span> (used for paid post and promoted content)